opencord/docs/charts/voltha.md

 # Deploy VOLTHA

-VOLTHA depends on having a [kafka message bus](kafka.md) deployed with a name of `voltha-kafka`, so deploy that with helm before deploying the voltha chart.
+VOLTHA depends on having a [kafka message bus](kafka.md) deployed with a name of `cord-kafka`, so deploy that with helm before deploying the voltha chart.

 ## First Time Installation